dannydi12/thoughtbin-client/README.md

 * Access to information should not be gated by identification
 * Every internet user should have the ability to *anonymously* share/create content; *pseudonymity* is not acceptable.

+By design, ThoughtBin only stores a single token in Local Storage to authenticate and fetch your personal thoughts.
+No trackers, no cookies, nothing else.

 ## ThoughtBot

 The live demo includes an automated posting bot that scrapes r/ShowerThoughts to feign user interaction and show off the WebSocket functionality + infinite scroll features.
 Here is the repository for [ThoughtBot](https://github.com/dannydi12/thoughtbin-bot).